 - a.
 Students are not permitted to add or drop a summer course after the start of the second class period. - b.
-A student may not withdraw from a required course or an externship. - c.
-A student may withdraw from a limited enrollment course or seminar only with the written permission of the instructor no later than the last day of class of that course
+A student may not withdraw from a required course or an externship.

 3 Audited courses do not count toward this total.